For some reason, motivation always gets more attention. Everyone

 For example, one study showed that it improved insulin sensitivity in men, but worsened blood sugar control in women (33).

-Although there are no human studies on this, studies in rats have shown that intermittent fasting can make female rats emaciated, masculinized, infertile and cause them to miss cycles (34, 35).
+Although there are no human studies on this, studies in rats have

 There are plenty of anecdotal reports from women who became amenorrheic (their menstrual period stopped) when they started doing IF, then went back to normal when they stopped doing it.